Dynamical Boson Stars: Varieties of boson stars

+More recently, quite a variety of rotating solutions have been found.
+Most recently, \cite{Ontanon:2021hbg} construct rotating boson stars up to $k=6$ and determine the maximum masses and minimum frequencies. \CPn{Their radial profiles are displayed in Fig.~\ref{fig:rotating_rprofile}, showing that they form a family of solutions with tori further away from the origin as the angular momentum increases} discretely.

+\cite{Herdeiro:2018wvd} found rotating boson stars with non-minimal scalar coupling.
+The structure of charged, rotating boson stars were studied, in particular the properties in terms of an effective description with an anisotropic fluid \citep{Collodel:2019ohy}. \cite{Li:2019mlk} construct multi-state, multi-field rotating stars (see Sect.~\ref{sec:multi}), and \cite{Delgado:2020udb} construct rotating axion stars (see Sect.~\ref{subsection:varieties_oscillatons} for a description of axion stars).

+\cite{Vaglio:2022flq} construct rotating boson stars in a regime in which they are expected to be stable and compares their multipole structure to Kerr. \cite{Adam:2022nlq} construct rotating boson stars with various potentials to find a universal relation for the moment of inertia, the (dimensionless) angular momentum, and the quadrupole moment, that may help distinguish boson stars from compact neutron stars.

+Gauged rotating boson and Dirac stars are studied in \cite{Herdeiro:2021jgc}.
+Chains of rotating boson stars can be constructed by switching the sign of the amplitude between adjacent stars \citep{Gervalle:2022fze}, generalizing the construction of chains of non-rotating stars \citep{Herdeiro:2021mol}. \cite{Collodel:2019uns} constructed rotating stars in massive tensor multi-scalar~(MTMS) theories of gravity.

-Recently, their stability properties were found to be similar to nonrotating stars~\cite{Kleihaus:2011sx}.
-Rotating boson stars have been shown to develop a strong ergoregion instability when rapidly spinning on short characteristic timescales (i.e., 0.1 seconds\,--\,1 week for objects with mass $M=1-10^6 M_{\odot}$ and angular momentum $J> 0.4 G M^2$), indicating that very compact objects with large rotation are probably black holes \cite{2008PhRvD..77l4044C}.
+Rotating boson stars have been shown to develop a strong ergoregion instability when rapidly spinning on short characteristic timescales (i.e., 0.1 seconds\,--\,1 week for objects with mass $M=1$--$10^6\,M_{\odot}$ and angular momentum $J> 0.4\,G M^2$), indicating that very compact objects with large rotation are probably black holes \cite{2008PhRvD..77l4044C}.
+The presence of light rings around rotating boson stars is studied in \cite{Grandclement:2016eng,Cunha:2022gde}, while geodesics on the spacetime of these solutions are studied in \cite{2014PhRvD..90b4068G}. \CPi{A detailed discussion of the stability of rotating BSs is deferred to Sect.~\ref{sec:stability_w_angmom}.}

-More discussion concerning the numerical methods and limitations of some of these approaches can be found in Lai's PhD thesis~\cite{2005PhDT.........2L}.
+A review by Mielke focuses on rotating boson stars \citep{Mielke:2016war}.
+Further discussion concerning the numerical methods and limitations of some of these approaches can also be found in \cite{2005PhDT.........2L}.